-The university reserves the right for a residence hall dean, Oakwood University Police Department (OUPD) personnel, and/or authorized representative(s) to enter a student's room to verify residency and to ascertain the health and safety of the residents and the condition of the room.
-This includes the right to inspect the contents of locked boxes and containers.
+The university reserves the right for a residence hall dean, , an authorized representative(s), and/or an officer of the University to enter a student's room.
+This includes the right to inspect items under lock and key.
 Such an inspection should be done in a respectful manner.
 The only exception to this understanding will be when the health and safety of residents is believed to be in danger.